Google for Startups: History

 In March 2012, Campus London was first launched in East London, followed by Campus Tel Aviv later in December 2012.
 The first Asian Campus was opened in Seoul, South Korea in 2015.
 The first South American Campus was subsequently launched in 2016 in Sāo Paulo, Brazil.

-Events held in the various Campuses differ by location, including language used in these events.
+Events held in the various Campuses differ by location, including the language used in these events.
 Entrepreneurs or companies can apply to host these events, and they include workshops and conferences on tech topics such as blockchain, Internet of Things, fintech, machine learning, and cloud computing as well as other important practical skills for entrepreneurs such as digital marketing, product management, and intellectual rights.
 Other events include hackathons as well as startup residency programs for entrepreneurs and even free yoga and mindfulness sessions for entrepreneurs.

 From time to time, Google employees are deployed to conduct workshops (such as sales training, technical discussions, pioneering philosophical thought experiments) as well as conferences with Google-related products and platforms such as the Google Cloud Platform.

 In October 2018, Google for Entrepreneurs was renamed as Google for Startups.
+During the coronavirus pandemic, Google has decided not to reopen its East London campus likely due to the shift of working from home in June 2021.